Can Japan's 'hand-carved' tattoo tradition survive?

 "It takes a longer time to master than (using a tattoo) machine," he said.
 "I think it is because there are many parameters, such as angle, speed, strength, timing and intervals between 'pokes.'
 You need to control all of them."

 His craft appears to be one under threat.
-Although social attitudes toward tattoos have loosened in recent decades, Ryugen says that interest in tebori tattoos is limited.
+Although social attitudes toward tattoos have loosened in recent decades, Ryugen said that interest in tebori tattoos is limited.
 He estimates that 70% of clients are foreigners, and even his apprentice is American.

 "Most Japanese (people) don't care about how it's done -- whether by machine or tebori," he said.
 "It's more to do with the design or artist's skill."